1. Identify your build site and verify your financing options.

 While photographs, surveys, and sketches are useful to describe the site, a site visit allows us to interact directly with you, your land, and possibly your GC if you’ve brought one on-board.
 We do a rough survey of the site and flag for the house if possible, thus being able to address some of the more subtle parts of the building(s) in the landscape.
 We do bill for site visits using day (or half-day) rates, plus expenses.
 We think it’s a good investment on the larger scope of your project.

 There are numerous web sites and blogs addressing prefab/modular homes.
 We also encourage you to visit your regional builders’ networks for information on foundations and modular building in your area.
+It can be helpful to read about other people’s experiences.

 Yes!
 Typically Alchemy will budget for the desired appliances and plan to provide those that are “built-in.”
 We have certain brands and models we really like, so please review our weeHouse Brochure for more information on our “standard” appliances and specs.
 We can more than likely integrate models you prefer, but depending on the dimensions and requirements, additional design time may be required to facilitate the specific appliances.